How to Interpret an Ordinal Logistic Regression

 In past blogs, we have discussed interpretation of binary logistic regressions, multinomial logistic regressions, and the more commonly used linear regressions.
 In this blog, we will discuss how to interpret the last common type of regression: ordinal logistic regression.
 It is important to note that, although there are other forms of regression out there, most of these are interpreted in the same way as the aforementioned types.

 Although ordinal logistic regression involves some of the same steps of interpretation as the other methods, the interpretation of the individual predictors for ordinal regression can be a little tricky.
-If you have not already read up on the other common regression interpretations, make sure to give those a visit so you are caught up!
+If you haven’t read up on the other common regression interpretations, make sure to review them to stay caught up!

-Like the past regressions we have discussed, the first step is to check the model fitting information and make sure the overall regression is significant.
-You can also investigate the Nagelkerke pseudo R2, which is interpreted similarly to other R2 statistics.
-Where the ordinal logistic regression begins to depart from the others in terms of interpretation is when you look to the individual predictors.
-For an ordinal regression, what you are looking to understand is how much closer each predictor pushes the outcome toward the next “jump up,” or increase into the next category of the outcome.
 The way you do this is in two steps.
 First, identify your thresholds’ estimates.
 You will have one for each possible increase in the outcome variable.
-For example, if your outcome has a low, medium, and high category, you have two thresholds; one is for the increase from low to medium, and one is for the increase from medium to high.
+For example, with low, medium, and high categories, you have two thresholds: low to medium and medium to high.
 Take note of these threshold estimates.
 You will be using them in comparison to the estimates for each significant predictor variable.
 For the significant variables, the variable’s estimate represents how much closer they get to a threshold.

 You can interpret each significant predictor this way, and even consider how close they get to each threshold based on a combination of predictors, so if READING were also significant, the addition of their score in reading might also help push them past the next threshold even if their math score just barely missed pushing them past the jump.